 At the CT-JSHS, CT students compete, exhibit or simply observe their peers.
 Due to the COVID-19 pandemic, the Connecticut 2021 symposium will be held virtually via WebEx on Saturday, March 6, 2021.
 The tentative schedule is as follows:

 - Some symposium activities, including the STEM poster exhibition (non-competitive), will be held during the week in advance, February 28th through March 5th.

 - The virtual oral and poster competitions will take place on Sunday, February 28, 2021 (invitation only).

 - On Saturday, March 6, the symposium will be held from 10 a.m. to 3 p.m. with an hour break for lunch.
 The welcome and keynote address will be followed by five simultaneous tracks involving oral presentation sessions, competitive poster sessions, lab "tours", career exploration, and a humanities activity.
 The day concludes with an awards ceremony.

 Over the years, these Symposia have been effective in enhancing high school student motivation, stimulating original research and providing the setting for exciting scientific meetings.
 Mature scientists have often expressed astonishment at the high level of student accomplishment.
-The National Association of Secondary School Principals has placed the JSHS program on the NASSP National Advisory List of Contests and Activities for 2018-2019.
+The National Association of Secondary School Principals has placed the JSHS program on the NASSP National Advisory List of Contests and Activities for 2020-2021.

 There is no fee for attending.

-Each participating high school attending must provide a chaperone for their students’ delegation at the CT-JSHS.
+Chaperones are not required this year.
 We must limit each school to ten participants and will only accept the first ten received.